H.R. 1189: National Plan for Epilepsy Act

 What would H.R.
 1189 actually do?

-How many people does this bill say epilepsy affects?
+How many Americans does the bill say have epilepsy?

-The bill’s findings cite nearly 3,000,000 adults and 456,000 children in the United States, and say 1 in 26 people will develop a form of epilepsy in their lifetime.
+The bill's findings cite nearly 3,000,000 adults and 456,000 children, about 3.5 million people in all.
+The findings also cite that 1 in 26 people will develop a form of epilepsy in their lifetime.

 Yes.
-H.R.
-1189 requires 4 council seats for people living with different types of epilepsy and 2 seats for family caregivers.
+The bill reserves 4 council seats for people living with different types of epilepsy and 2 seats for family caregivers.
+Quarterly meetings are required, and every one of them must be open to the public.

 Does H.R.
 1189 give people money or insurance coverage?

-No. It does not create direct payments or a new insurance benefit.
-Its main job is to make the federal government coordinate epilepsy policy, data, and reporting.
+No. It doesn't create direct payments, drug coverage, or a new insurance benefit.
+Its job is to make the federal government coordinate epilepsy policy, data, and reporting on a fixed timeline.

 Based on H.R.
 1189 bill text